robinssq/api-docs/docs/amp.rst

    * - **link-attribute**
      - string
      - False
-     - Where you store the outbound link value.
-If it's not in ``href``.
+     - Where you store the outbound link value, if it is not in ``href``.

    * - **link-selector**
      - string